ngtn0502/c-sharp-angular-interview-question/README.md

 # Exception handling in Asp.Net Core ?

+To handle exception in ASP.Net Core, we use exception middleware

+It will catch the HTTP Request pipeline

+If there is error in Request, middleware will return `the consist response type`.

+> Consistent response type is important because it help client-side easier to handle error message.

+If there is no error, middleware will let the HTTP Request continue to next middleware in the pipeline.

 # How to define routing in Asp.net Core ?

+In Asp.Net Core, it is provide a feature called Route Attribue: [Route="Employee/Id"]

+It allow us to defined a route for controller or action method inside the controller.

 # Is it possible to keep the same name of action methods ?

+Yes, it is possible to have the same name of action method.

+But the action method need to have difference route attribute or difference parametter.

 # How can you handle exception in .Net ?